FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 For example:

 Clasva’s veterans page is a natural resource here.
-Related guides on defense contractor careers, companies hiring veterans for overseas contracting, and translating military experience into a civilian resume can help veterans frame their experience for employers.
+Related guides on defense contractor careers, companies hiring veterans for overseas contracting, and translating military experience for a civilian resume can help veterans frame their experience for employers.

 Many FIFO oil and gas jobs do not require a college degree.